practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/06 - stack-oriented languages/Factor/README.md

 Analogously to this exercise in [Hy](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/02%20-%20functional%20languages/Hy#program-factorialhy-for-terminal-input-and-output), the next step is to master input and output operations on the terminal, often a critical thing in a niche programming language.

-How to basically implement a factorial calculation is already explained in chapter [Defining our first word](https://docs.factorcode.org/content/article-tour-first-word.html), "only" things to add are user input, type conversions, type checks, mastering the stack, control flow ("if-then-else") and concatenated terminal output:
+How to basically implement a factorial calculation is already explained in chapter [Defining our first word](https://docs.factorcode.org/content/article-tour-first-word.html), "only" things to add are:

+- user input,
+- type conversions,
+- type checks,
+- mastering the stack,
+- control flow ("if-then-else")
+- and concatenated terminal output:

 ```
 USING: io kernel math math.parser prettyprint ranges sequences ;  !
 USING: declares external vocabularies to borrow tools from